- Good performance

 For a mid-size pickup truck, the 2019 Ford Ranger is a fuel-sipper.

 There’s just one engine available in the 2019 Ford Ranger, a 2.3-liter turbo-4.
-According to Ford’s estimates, it’ll be rated at 21 mpg city, 26 highway, 23 combined with rear-wheel drive.
+According to the EPA, it's estimated at at 21 mpg city, 26 highway, 23 combined with rear-wheel drive.

 Among mid-size pickups, that’s a commendable feat.
 With four-wheel drive, the Ranger dips to 20/24/22 mpg.